brendanhay/amazonka/amazonka-ssm/README.md

 ## Description

-This is the Amazon EC2 Simple Systems Manager (SSM) API Reference.
-SSM enables you to remotely manage the configuration of your Amazon EC2 instances, virtual machines (VMs), or servers in your on-premises environment or in an environment provided by other cloud providers using scripts, commands, or the Amazon EC2 console.
+Amazon EC2 Simple Systems Manager (SSM) enables you to remotely manage the configuration of your Amazon EC2 instances, virtual machines (VMs), or servers in your on-premises environment or in an environment provided by other cloud providers using scripts, commands, or the Amazon EC2 console.
 SSM includes an on-demand solution called /Amazon EC2 Run Command/ and a lightweight instance configuration solution called /SSM Config/.

 This references is intended to be used with the EC2 Run Command User Guide for <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/execute-remote-commands.html Linux> or <http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/execute-remote-commands.html Windows>.